mtlynch/mediagoblin/docs/source/siteadmin/production-deployments.rst

 .. _systemd-service-files:

-Use systemd service files
+Use Systemd service files
 -------------------------

-If your operating system uses systemd, you can use systemd ``service files`` to manage both the Celery and Paste processes.
+If your operating system uses Systemd, you can use Systemd ``service files`` to manage both the Celery and Paste processes.
 Place the following service files in the ``/etc/systemd/system/`` directory.